Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

    	//All module entities must be defined here.
 Stores will be created for them.
    	entities: ["Genre", "Artist"],

-   	//Put code to initialize the module here.
+   	//Put code to initialize the module here after the user is authenticated
+    //and has access to the module.
    	initModule: function () {}
    });